railsgirls/guides.railsgirls.com/_posts/2012-04-30-commenting.markdown

 We are going to add the possibility to comment on ideas in your *railsgirls* application.

-The instructions for installing rails and building the ideas app can be found [here](/app)
+The instructions for installing rails and building the ideas app can be found [here](/app).

 ## *1.*Create comment scaffold

-Create a comment scaffold, with the commentator name, the comment body (contents of the comment) and with the reference to the ideas table (idea_id).
+Create a comment scaffold, with the commentator name, the comment body (contents of the comment) and with the reference to the ideas table (`idea_id`).
 {% highlight sh %}
 rails g scaffold comment user_name:string body:text idea_id:integer
 {% endhighlight %}